Mars-Rover-Localization/PyASIFT/README.md

 Command-line argument support maybe added in near future.

 ### About GPU Acceleration
 The team is currently working out ways to accelerate the program effectively.
-We would release a CUDA enabled version in later 2021.
+We may release a CUDA enabled version in early 2022.

+**Please notice that** the time bottleneck in image matching is descriptor matching (which GPU acceleration may yield limited performance improvement) , rather than feature extraction.
+Hence, GPU acceleration won't be the team's primary focus.

 ### References
 Original ASIFT algorithm was put forward by JM Morel, please refer to: